 A global perspective

-Approximately 30 full-time faculty, along with adjunct faculty and graduate assistants, teach elementary, intermediate, and advanced level courses to approximately 2,600 students per semester.
-Students have access to the departmental Language Learning Center, a state-of-the-art computer, video, and audio laboratory.
+Approximately 25 full-time faculty, along with adjunct faculty and graduate assistants, teach elementary, intermediate, and advanced level courses to approximately 2,000 students per semester.
+Students have access to the Global Engagement Language Learning center, a state-of-the-art computer, video, and audio center.

 If you are already proficient in one of the languages we offer, check out these options for earning credit and/or skipping introductory classes: